Turn Your AncestryDNA Data into Medication Safety Insights

 • 23andMe data typically includes 15–25 markers for the same genes.

-• DecodeMyBio requires a minimum of 7 markers to generate a report.
-If your file falls below this threshold, the system will let you know before you pay.
+• DecodeMyBio requires a minimum of 7 markers to generate your results.
+If your file falls below this threshold, the app will tell you before you decode.

 Genes Typically Available in AncestryDNA Data